davidrichardharvey/data22-starwars/README.md

 ## Requirements

 - Use good coding principles.
-That means testing, appropriate comments and good naming conventions.
+That means testing, appropriate comments, good naming conventions and handling errors gracefully.
 - Follow PEP 8
 - Create a job board in Trello or similar to keep track of your user stories.
 Provide a link to that job board in your version of this README.
 - Your code should utilise functional programming OR object-oriented programming